uni-Arya/bandsfdp/README.md

 The arguments `d_max` and `max_fdp` control the rate at which the simultaneous bounds are increasing.
-More information is written in the details section of the R documentation of `simband()`.
+More information is written in the details section of the R documentation of `sim_bound()`.
 We also refer the reader to Section 3 of [Ebadi et al. (2022)](https://arxiv.org/abs/2302.11837) for more details.

 Below is an example of such a use of the function.